8 Essential Oils That May Help Menstrual Cramps

 “Archaeologists tell us aromatherapy was used for pain management by the ancient Egyptians, and one of their go-to oils was Roman chamomile,” says Ryan Neinstein, MD, of NYC Surgical Associates.
 “Adding a few drops to a foot bath can help diminish the intensity of cramps, according to ancient wisdom,” he says.

-Of all the essential oils for cramps, this one probably evokes the most festive flair thanks to the scent also a hit at holiday times.
+Of all the essential oils for cramps, this one probably evokes the most festive flair thanks to the scent that is also a hit at holiday times.
 Frankincense can be used in a warm bath, diffuser, or applied topically when diluted with other oils to help relieve pain associated with inflammation.
-These surprising frankincense benefits will get you excited about trying the oil on for size.
+Here are some surprising benefits of frankincense.

 This aromatherapeutic scent is best when inhaled—either by diffuser, heat, or candle.
-It may improve circulation and relax muscles.
-Relaxed muscles are exactly what a woman suffering from menstrual cramps needs.
+It may improve circulation and relax muscles, per the NAHA.
+Relaxed muscles may help reduce your menstrual cramps.

-This oil is regarded as a mood enhancer, PMS-calmer, and mild sedative to help take the edge off pain associated with cramping.
-It also is thought to fight anxiety, which is a kind of welcome bonus when you’re already uncomfortable.
-Here are some other essential oils that help fight anxiety.
+This oil is regarded as a mood enhancer, PMS-calmer, and mild sedative to help take the edge off pain associated with cramping, according to the NAHA.
+It also is thought to fight anxiety, which may be a welcome bonus when you’re already uncomfortable.
+Now that you know about these essential oils for cramps, check out these 11 things you need to know before buying essential oils.

 - Jennifer Stagg, MD, a naturopathic physician and founder of the Whole Health Wellness Center in Avon, CT